 Our system allows us to make multiple payments to you in one tax period without having to apply a rollback (as detailed below).
 The correct tax deductions will be calculated and the remaining funds will be processed to you as if you were receiving one payment in the period.

 If we make a payment to you and then receive payment for a second or subsequent timesheet within the same tax period you will notice the PAYE deductions will be higher in the second pay calculation.
-This is due to the tax free allowance being used in the first payroll calculation and therefore all income is taxed in the second payment.
+This is due to the tax free allowance being utilised in the first payroll calculation and therefore all income is taxed in the second payment which may push into a higher tax bracket.

 This is a deduction we have been instructed to make to repay your Student Loan.
 The amount deducted is forwarded to the government for credit to your Student Loan account.